 This environmental assessment evaluates two alternatives: a no action alternative (alternative 1) and the proposed action to reduce flooding and closures of the road (alternative 2).
-Implementation of the proposed action would result in impacts to hydrologic and geologic processes, visitor experience, and wilderness character.
+Implementation of the proposed action would result in impacts to hydrologic and geomorphologic processes, vegetation, visitor experience, and wilderness character.